Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Februari 2026 22.35.13 UTC
+- WIB: Minggu, 1 Februari 2026 23.42.01 UTC
-- WITA: Minggu, 1 Februari 2026 23.35.13 UTC
+- WITA: Senin, 2 Februari 2026 00.42.01 UTC
-- WIT: Senin, 2 Februari 2026 00.35.13 UTC
+- WIT: Senin, 2 Februari 2026 01.42.01 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology